temporalio/documentation/docs/clusters/how-to-integrate-elasticsearch-into-a-temporal-cluster.md

 :::note Supported versions

+- Elasticsearch v8 is supported from Temporal version 1.18.0 onwards
 - Elasticsearch v7.10 is supported from Temporal version 1.7.0 onwards
-- Elasticsearch v6.8 is supported in all Temporal versions
+- Elasticsearch v6.8 is supported up to Temporal version 1.17.x
-- Both versions are explicitly supported with AWS Elasticsearch
+- Elasticsearch v6.8 and v7.10 versions are explicitly supported with AWS Elasticsearch

 :::